Chris Curl Home: 301/229-4537

 Software familiarity:

-• Design and implementation of ChartID, a Medical Records Index (MRI) system.
+• Design and implementation of archiving COM components for ChartScan, a Scanning / Archiving system.

-• Design and implementation of EMR/COM, the business layer for 3MHIS's Electronic Medical Record product.
+• Design and implementation of COM components for Softmed's Electronic Medical Record product.

-• Design and implementation of ChartQ, a workflow system.
+• Design and implementation of COM components and UI for ChartQ, a workflow system,

 • Design and implementation of a database versioned release upgrading tool for use by clients on site.